- 08 Nov 2022

 Currently, dashboards are supported with multitenancy but with some limitations.
 As a Tenant Domain Manager or Tenant User Manager, you cannot edit your tenant dashboard.
-We are currently working on allowing Tenant User Managers to edit their tenant dashboard.

 At Totara, we are always working to improve our platform and your experience.
-With that in mind, we are currently working on expanding multitenancy support.

 Currently, some features across the Totara Talent Experience Platform do not support multitenancy.
 These features may not interact well with multitenancy instances, or may not allow you to add restrictions as you wish.
 These features include: